Have you ever wondered how to check someone else’s website traffic?

 Sign up to newsletters, follow their social media accounts and make listening in on your competitors a natural, regular practice to stay ahead of the curve.

 Step 4.
 Monitor Competitor Social Media Accounts

-According to Smart Insight’s Global Digital Report 2019, there are 3.5 billion social media users worldwide, which represents an increase of 9% year on year.
+According to Smart Insight’s Global Digital Report 2022, there are 4.6 billion social media users worldwide.
 Unsurprisingly, businesses are making increasing use of social media platforms as part of their digital marketing strategies.